sayshark75/Portfolio/README.md

 - Day 7: Added Some Animations and Fixed UI of About Page.

 - Day 8: Added My Certificates Section, and Added Some Animations to it.

+- Day 9: Added My Experiences Section, Converted it to TypeScript.